mrcdb/mrcdb.github.io/index.md

 title: Marco De Benedictis Homepage
 ---

+# $ whoami

-PhD and senior security engineer with several years of experience researching and consulting on high-end cybersecurity projects within the private and public sectors, now focusing on Kubernetes, cloud native security and open source software.
+PhD and senior security engineer based in Italy, with several years of experience researching and consulting on high-end cybersecurity projects within the private and public sectors, now focusing on Kubernetes, cloud native security and open source software.